jmwest0774/mast_ros/README.md

 catkin_make
 ```
 #Gazebo worlds
-Many exsisting worlds have been developed for ROS
+Many exsisting worlds have been developed for ROS.
+install gazebo_ros or hector demo to use their models
 #Quadcopter
 Ros has a package for generic quadcopters:
 ```